François Duvalier: Dominican Republic

+Ethiopia

-In 1966, Duvalier hosted the emperor of Ethiopia, Haile Selassie I, in what would be the only visit of a foreign head of state to Haiti under Duvalier.
+In 1966, Duvalier hosted the Emperor of Ethiopia, Haile Selassie I, in what would be the only visit of a foreign head of state to Haiti under Duvalier.
 During the visit, the two discussed bilateral agreements between their two nations and the economic shortcomings brought about by international pressure.
 Duvalier awarded Haile Selassie the Necklace of the Order of Jean-Jacques Dessalines the Great, and the emperor, in turn, bestowed upon Duvalier the Great Necklace of the Order of the Queen of Sheba.

+Nigeria and Biafra

+During the Nigerian Civil War, Duvalier granted diplomatic recognition to Biafra during its war against Nigeria, making Haiti one of few countries that recognized Biafra.
+Duvalier's decision to recognize Biafra was influenced by his anti-communist foreign policy and by Haiti's historical connection to the Igbo people, the predominant ethnic group of Biafra.

 Internal policies

 Repression

 Duvalier's government was one of the most repressive in the Western Hemisphere.
-Within the country he murdered and exiled his opponents; estimates of those killed are as high as 60,000.
+During his 14-year rule, he murdered and exiled numerous political opponents; estimates of those killed are as high as 60,000.
 Attacks on Duvalier from within the military were treated as especially serious.
 When bombs were detonated near the Presidential Palace in 1967, Duvalier had nineteen officers of the Presidential Guard executed in Fort Dimanche.
-A few days later Duvalier gave a public speech during which he read the attendance sheet with names of all 19 officers killed.
+A few days later, Duvalier gave a public speech during which he read the attendance sheet with the names of all 19 officers killed.
 After each name, he said "absent".
 After reading the whole list, Duvalier remarked that "all were shot".

 Haitian communists and even suspected communists bore the brunt of the government's repression.
-Duvalier targeted them to reassure the U.S. he was not communist: Duvalier was exposed to communist and leftist ideas early in his life and rejected them.
+Duvalier targeted them to reassure the U.S. that he was not communist: Duvalier was exposed to communist and leftist ideas early in his life and rejected them.
 On 28 April 1969, Duvalier instituted a campaign to rid Haiti of all communists.
 A new law declared that "Communist activities, no matter what their form, are hereby declared crimes against the security of the State."
 Those convicted of Communist activity were subject to execution, and faced having their property confiscated.